vega/altair/RELEASING.md

 ### Semi-Automated Release

-1. Go to GitHub actions and start the `Prepare Release Draft` workflow.
+1. Go to "Actions" tab, click the `Prepare Release Draft` workflow to the left, and then "Run workflow".
-    - The workflow uses the default `GITHUB_TOKEN` unless a `RELEASE_TOKEN` secret is configured.
-If branch protection prevents GitHub Actions from pushing release commits or tags to `main`, configure `RELEASE_TOKEN` with a maintainer or bot token that is allowed to push through the repository's release rules.
     - This workflow automates the following steps:
         1. Checks for an existing draft release and exits if one already exists.
         2. Uses Cocogitto to inspect conventional commits since the latest `v*` tag.